Lamden/docs/docs/dapps.md

 sidebar_label: Creating a web dapp (javascript)
 ---

-For development the dApp you need to meet a number of conditions:
+For development the dApp you need to meet several conditions:

-1. Your smart contract should be written and deployed to the one of the Lamden network.
+1. Your smart contract should be written and deployed to one of the Lamden networks.
 2. The smart contract should have public functions for communication with frontend components of the dApp.
-3. The wallet should have account with reasonable amount of TAU.
+3. The wallet should have an account with a reasonable amount of TAU.

 ## Interfacing with the Lamden Wallet from a webpage

 ### Network API Endpoints

-To interact with blockchain you can use next API endpoints.
+To interact with blockchain, you can use the next API endpoints.

 All API methods return a value, Promise or callback if provided